-The Publish box also includes a Preview button that lets you preview your post content before going live …
+The Publish box also includes a Preview button that lets you preview posts before going live …

 (WordPress Post Preview)

-You can specify a number of visibility settings for your posts …
+You can select different visibility settings for your posts …

-- Public – Setting a post to Public makes it visible to all site visitors after publishing the post.
+- Public – This makes your post visible to all online visitors after the post has been published.

-- Password protected – Password-protecting a post means that your post content can only be viewed by people you give the password to.
+- Password protected – Password-protecting a post allows you to protect your post content with a password.

-Additional settings in the Publish section allow you to modify post publication dates (even schedule a post to be published at a later date), copy your post to a new draft, or delete your post by moving it to the trash.
+Additional settings in the Publish section allow you to modify publishing dates (even schedule posts to be published at a later date), copy your post to a new draft, or set your post for deletion by moving it to the trash.

-WordPress will autosave your post as you go to ensure that your work is not lost (see “Saving WordPress Posts” section of this tutorial), but you can also manually save your post without publishing.
+WordPress will autosave your post at regular intervals to ensure that your work is not lost (see “Saving WordPress Posts” section of this tutorial), but you can also save your post manually without publishing.

 Note: If your post has not been published yet, then either …

-A Save Draft button will display in the Publish box if your post status is set to Draft …
+A Save Draft button will display in the Publish area if your post status is set to Draft …

 Or Save as Pending, if the post status is set to Pending Review …

-Click the button to save your post without publishing.
+Click the button to save your post manually without publishing.

-Click the Publish button to make the post live on your website …
+Click the Publish button to make the post live on your site …

-You can also edit the time when your post gets published by clicking the Edit link next to the “Publish immediately” section and specifying the date and time when you want the post to be published …
+You can also edit the time when your post gets published by clicking the Edit link above the “Publish” button and specifying the date and time to publish your post …

-To learn how to schedule WordPress posts for publishing later, see this tutorial:
+To learn how to schedule WP posts for publishing later, see this tutorial:

-Many WordPress Themes allow you to customize your post’s presentation using Post Formats …
+Many WordPress Themes let you customize how your posts display using Post Formats …

 To learn more about using WordPress post formats, go here:

-Post categories help you classify your site’s posts into topics and keep your content organized for site visitors …
+Post categories help classify your website’s posts into topics and keep your content organized for your site visitors …

-If you organise posts using categories, site users can then browse specific categories to view all posts belonging to that category.
+If you assign posts to a category, site users can then narrow their search by specific categories to see all posts published under that category.

-To add new post categories when you create a new post, click the + Add New Category link …
+You can add new categories when you create a new post by clicking the + Add New Category link …

-To manage categories, select Posts > Categories in your admin menu …
+You can manage post categories by selecting Posts > Categories from your admin menu …